'The Meaning of Life is...

 ‘Life, The Universe and Everything’

 The Jehovah's Witnesses called at my house, one day, proselytising their collective angle on the meaning of life and the next day the Mormons came.
 They were both unshakeable in their beliefs so it's up to everyone to formulate their own individual stance on the matter.
 Rarely do you find someone who says: ‘I don’t know,’ rather than pretend they do know the answer to ‘life, the universe and everything’ as Douglas Adams wrote in The Hitch Hiker’s Guide to The Galaxy.

 We all know the real answer isn't ‘42.’
 Perhaps we're not supposed to know.
 Why should we care anyway?
 A cat lives its life, content being a cat and doesn't (as far as we know) debate its existence.
 It won't gaze up at the moon and wonder how to get there as humans have.
 We ponder because we're equipped with reason but maybe it's a burden or even a curse since we're never satisfied with the way things are.
 We always wonder and want more.

 What other species on this planet desires an afterlife?
 Only humans crave more than this physical realm.
 Who are we to expect more?
 Everything in the universe lives and dies, bequeathing its elements to posterity.
 In their death throes, stars that shone billions of years ago, spewed their stardust into the cosmos to create our sun.
 Their atoms became the carbon in our bodies.
 All entities on Earth are children of the stars.

-If the universe exists, it exists for a reason and the reason is to sustain life.
+If the universe exists for a reason, the reason is to sustain life.
 Thus it would be logical to conclude that the meaning of life is life.

 Religions influence people to adopt their principles and science does too, but neither has the answer.
 Religious sects never agree and scientists are as guilty.
 This leaves sceptics to battle their way through a maze of misinformation, hoping to find that ever-elusive meaning of life.